Cabagemage/datepicker/README.md

 Status: This package in beta at this moment.
 Feel free to create issues for any bugs or offers to improve this library.

-Recommended width of wrapper is 390px.
-If it will be smaller, possibly you need to fix it up by custom classes.
-Or you can directly change exists date picker classnames, but you need to use !important directive.

 ## installation and usage

 `npm i loyalreactdatepicker`